Back to Glossary

 • 1:1 — 1:1 aspect ratio represented a square and was traditionally for square-shaped TV sets.
 It is not as widely used with computer screens and TV today but is used on Instagram or Facebook.
 Plenty of cameras still have 1:1 settings to capture videos.

 • 4:3 — 4:3 aspect ratio was considered an international standard for TVs and computer monitors even before 16:10 or 16:10.
-With yeh advent of HDTV, the 16:9 aspect ratio became more common since it supported higher resolutions.
+With the advent of HDTV, the 16:9 aspect ratio became more common since it supported higher resolutions.
 Apple iPads used 4:3 until 2018, when they launched the iPad Pro.

 • 3:2 — 3:2 was originally used for 35 mm still photography.
 Even though it is still prevalent in some laptops, handheld tablets, gaming consoles and medium-sized cameras today, 3:2 has mostly phased out.